“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Manual Wheelchairs

-These are propelled by the user or a caregiver and are ideal for people who have upper body strength and control.
-Manual wheelchairs are available in various configurations, such as standard or lightweight, folding or rigid, and with various seat and backrest options.
+The user or a caregiver propels these and they are ideal for people with upper body strength and control.
+Manual wheelchairs are available in various configurations, such as standard or lightweight, folding or rigid, and with different seat and backrest options.

 Electric Wheelchairs

-These are powered by batteries and are controlled by a joystick or other controls.
-Electric wheelchairs are ideal for people who have limited upper body strength or control, or who need to travel longer distances.
+These are powered by batteries and controlled by a joystick or other controls.
+Electric wheelchairs are ideal for people with limited upper body strength or control, or who need to travel longer distances.

 Transport Wheelchairs

 These are lightweight and designed for short-term use or travel.
-They are typically pushed by a caregiver and may not have all the features of a standard manual wheelchair.
+A caregiver typically pushes them and may not have all the features of a standard manual wheelchair.

 Sports Wheelchairs

-These are designed for people who want to engage in sports activities, such as basketball, tennis, or racing.
+These are designed for people who want to engage in sports activities like basketball, tennis, or racing.
 Sports wheelchairs have a lightweight frame, specialized seating, and other features to optimize performance.

 Standing Wheelchairs